How many breweries are operating in Malaysia?

 1. What is the duty composition in Malaysia?

-Excise duty payment is at RM175 per 100% volume per litre.
+Excise duty payments for beer and cider are at RM175 per 100% volume per litre and RM60 per 100% volume per litre respectively.
 Sales tax is also levied at 10% of principally the ex-factory invoice price on all products sold.

 2. What was the past trend of duty increases for beer and stout and when was the last duty increase?

 Excise duty was last increased in March 2016 and Ad Valorem duty of 15% ex-brewery price was removed.
 As of 16 March 2022, this remains unchanged.

 3. What is the import duty on beer?